 I’m not going to recommend some specific tools, because I believe it comes down more to how you use them as to whether they are effective or not.
 Remember that teams across time zones are going to be working asynchronously and that a flood of information can easily lead to misunderstandings.

 Make sure that you have clear lines of communication to avoid confusion.
 Also, be clear about which milestones your team need to report on, how often and about the quality standards that you expect.
 My recommendation would be a written communication policy.
 On the one hand, this makes it clear for all members of the team HOW you want them to communicate and on the other hand WHEN & under which circumstances.
+This is important at any time but becomes vital during any kind of crisis.

 When are you available for your team?
 Even if you’re working with team members worldwide, you don’t have to be available 24/7, but it does help to make it clear for them when you’re generally available and when they can contact you outside of those times.
 What constitutes an emergency?
 Realistically, you may find that formal channels of communication such as email are restricted to working hours and outside of that a chat programme will be used.
 (Which one will depend on the location of the team and the tools you have available).